-The following ten supplements include vitamins, minerals, and popular herbs which have had their effects tested in dozens of clinical trials.
-Taken together, they represent a comprehensive supplements package for the treatment and management of nerve pain, particularly as it results from peripheral neuropathy.
+The following 10 supplements include vitamins, and natural herbs have had their effects tested in dozens of clinical trials for fighting neuropathy.
+Taken together, they represent a holistic combination for the treatment and management of nerve pain caused by peripheral or diabetic neuropathy.

-1. Oat Straw Extract to Soothe That Itch
+1. Oat Straw Extract (For Soothing Itching Sensations)

 Oat straw extract comes from green oats, and has been used to support mental health and clarity for centuries.
 Modern herbalists recommend it for relaxation, but also to soothe and relax skin irritations such as redness, pins and needles, and raw, itchy skin.
 There is some anecdotal evidence toward its working in this capacity with regard to the side effects of peripheral neuropathy, which otherwise maintain few direct treatment options aside from an overall maintenance plan.
 It is even said that oat straw enhances sexual performance; the substance is arguably the origin of the phrase “sow your wild oats.”

 2. Benfotiamine (For your Body

 Everyone knows that the B-Complex vitamins are among the most vital nutrients that our bodies need.
 They’re the sort of thing that we literally can’t live without.
 Vitamin B1, or “thiamine,” is a water-soluble vitamin which is used by the cells in our body to convert food into energy.
 It is also used by our nervous system to help maintain healthy nervous tissue.
 Because it is water-soluble, however, it can be hard to get enough Vitamin B1 through the food that we eat, since much of it passes out in our urine; this is why B-Vitamin deficiencies are not uncommon.
 Benfotiamine is a variation on vitamin B1 which is fat-soluble, and is much more efficiently absorbed through the digestive system.
-There are dozens of studies and clinical trials which back up the effects of benfotiamine.
+There are dozens of studies and clinical trials which support the positive nerve-regenerating effects of benfotiamine.

-3. Methyl B12 is Vital for Healthy Nerves and Blood Cells
+3. Methyl B12 (Vital for Healthy Nerves and Blood Cells)